Four Tips I Learned at the Mouse House

 Create a Personal Board of Directors I was planning to quit Disney after 90 days.
 I joined them after working in a small company with just a 100 employees to now working at the happiest place on Earth with over 55,000 people working within 47 square miles.
 Being overwhelmed was an understatement.
 One day, I received a phone call from Janis Petrie, the Disney recruiter who was instrumental in hiring me.
 She wanted to see how I was doing.
 I told her that I was planning to quit.
 She then said to me everything I needed to succeed at Disney was not written in the employee handbook.

 She made it her mission to ensure that I stayed at Disney.
 That’s when she introduced me to two executives, Brad Rex and Jim Lewis.
-They took me under their wings and unbeknownst them, they became the first members of my personal board of directors.
-We would meet for breakfast or lunch at least 4 times per year and I had to give them a quarterly update to my progress.
-They would give me a sneak peek into what they working on and swore me to secrecy.
+They took me under their wings and unbeknownst to them, they became the first members of my personal board of directors.
+We would meet for breakfast or lunch at least four times per year, and I had to give them a quarterly update on my progress.
+They would give me a sneak peek into what they were working on and swear me to secrecy.
 During one of our meetings, Jim shared with me what it was like to make a presentation to Michael Eisner, the CEO of Disney.
-They were family guys and constantly reminded me that you could aspire for building a better career and not lose your family in the process.
+They were family guys and constantly reminded me that you could aspire to build a better career and not lose your family in the process.